Bothnia Line: Stations

 Some trains stop at the larger stations only.

 The most used station is forecast to be Umeå East, since it is within walking distance of Umeå University and the University Hospital.
-Umeå Central Station was closed in 2010-2011 for rebuilding.
+Umeå Central Station was closed in 2010 and 2011 for rebuilding.

 Ådalen Line

 The Bothnia Line ends near the Höga Kusten Airport at the existing Ådalen Line, which runs Långsele–Kramfors–Härnösand–Sundsvall.
 The distance from the connection to Sundsvall is 101 km.
-This railway was built from 1890–1925, and is rather curvy and in poor condition.
+This railway was built from 1890 to 1925, and is rather curvy and in poor condition.
 From 2003 to 2012, the Ådalen Line was improved along the existing route to allow higher speeds than before, with a maximum speed of 150 km/h.
 The improvements included new rails, new catenary, a new signalling system (ERTMS) and better and fewer road crossings.
 A few parts of it north of Härnösand (totalling 30 km) were replaced with a new route, built to the same standard as the Bothnia Line, with a maximum speed of 200 km/h.
 The reason for keeping most of the existing route is that the advantage of building a new railway is smaller when there already is a railway, but the costs for a new railway would be the same as if there was no railway, which is the case along the Bothnia Line.
 The total improvement cost for the Ådalen Line was 6 billion SEK.

 Old main line

-The Main Line Through Upper Norrland from Bräcke to Boden was built between 1880–1895.
+The Main Line Through Upper Norrland from Bräcke to Boden was built between 1880 and 1895.
 It was deliberately built 30-100 km inland from the coast to protect it from military attacks.
 The Bothnia Line replaced all passenger traffic on the Main Line Through Upper Norrland between Bräcke and Vännäs, ending service to the stations at Långsele and Mellansel.
 The line remains in use by freight traffic and occasional diversions of passenger trains during engineering works.